 4.Changes in prices

 Viva Tanzania has no influence on price changes by third parties; these have to be paid by the participants, after proof provided by Viva Tanzania.
 Viva Tanzania reserves the right to raise prices and fees in cases such as increased food prices or utilities.
-This may only be subject to prior notice and will not be applied retroactively to already booked services.
+This is subject to prior notice and will not be applied retroactively to already booked services.